hentainer/kage-metrics-agent/README.md

 ## Motivation

 Running Kafka often requires robust monitoring solutions.
-One way to tackle this is by querying the beans directly
+One way to tackle this is by querying the beans directly via JMX, which requires another JVM that collects the data.
+This solution involves getting the metrics straight out of Kafka and feeding them into InfluxDB in a configurable manner.

+(rest of the README continues exactly as before...)